 Campaign 7: Nestle Bangladesh

-This year on the eve of 48th victory day, nestle showed their respect to the patriots around us through upholding the pride of our national flag.
+This year on the eve of the 48th victory day, nestle showed their respect to the patriots around us by upholding the pride of our national flag.
 It took a lot of brave souls to sacrifice in 1971 to achieve the national flag of Bangladesh.
 Hereby this flag is the symbol of bravery and courage.
-Nestle saluted the modern-day patriots who are working relentlessly to take Bangladesh ahead and leading towards the new possibilities.
+Nestle saluted the modern-day patriots who are working relentlessly to take Bangladesh ahead and leading towards new possibilities.

-Let us know about your thoughts on these seven.
+Let us know your thoughts on these seven.
 If there is any other campaign that you believe should have made it to the list, make sure you let us know in the comment section.